-The rejuvenating benefits of hot springs are well documented, for both body and mind.
-File these six standout natural soaking pools away for when the time is right to travel again.
-They’re an ideal way to get back out there.
+The rejuvenating benefits of hot springs are well documented, for both body and mid.
+File these six standout natural soaking pools away in your “must-visit” places.
+Be sure to plan ahead–they can be a popular destination and some require reservations.

 Conundrum Hot Springs